13pixlar/sticky-list/readme.txt

 #### Conditional confirmations and notifications

-Gravity Forms Sticky List adds conditional confirmations and notifications so that different confirmations messages can be shown depending on if a new entry was submitted or if an existiong entry was updated, and diffrent email notifications can be sent if an entry was added, updated or deleted.
+Gravity Forms Sticky List adds conditional confirmations and notifications so that different confirmations messages can be shown depending on if a new entry was submitted or if an existing entry was updated, and diffrent email notifications can be sent if an entry was added, updated or deleted.

 #### Styling the list